A Guide to Comprehensive Exams

 What: The exam consists of three parts.

-Part Two is a research question based on your overall coursework and interests.
+Part Two is a Literature Review question based on your overall coursework and interests.
 The research question is developed in consultation with professors and through a bibliography of secondary sources on the area.

 Part Three is a Practicum Question.
 This is tailored to your interests and coursework, so it might be a museum-based question, a curriculum/teaching question, an arts administration question, etc.